Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Introduction

 \section{Introduction}

-The singular cochain complex $C^*(X,R)$ of every topological space $X$, with coefficients in a commutative ring $R$, has the natural structure of an $E_\infty$-algebra.
-This structure encodes the commutativity of the cup product at the cochain level up to higher coherent homotopies and turns out to be extremely powerful in order to classify homotopy types: as shown by Mandell \cite{Mandell}, when $R=\FF_p$ and for sufficiently nice spaces, the $E_\infty$-structure captures the $p$-adic homotopy theory of the space.
+The singular cochain complex $C^*(X,R)$ of every topological space $X$, with coefficients in a commutative ring $R$, has a natural structure of an $E_\infty$-algebra.
+This structure encodes the commutativity of the cup product at the cochain level up to higher coherent homotopies and turns out to be extremely powerful in order to classify homotopy types: as shown by Mandell in \cite{Mandell}, when $R=\FF_p$ and for sufficiently nice spaces, the $E_\infty$-structure captures the $p$-adic homotopy theory of the space.
 This result can be understood as an algebraization of $p$-adic homotopy theory, analogous to Sullivan's approach to rational homotopy via commutative dg-algebras.
-Moreover, finite type nilpotent spaces are weakly equivalent if and only if their singular cochains with integer coefficients are quasi-isomorphic as $E_\infty$-algebras \cite{Mandell2}.
+Moreover, finite type nilpotent spaces are weakly equivalent if and only if their singular cochains over $\ZZ$ are quasi-isomorphic as $E_\infty$-algebras \cite{Mandell2}.

 In this paper, we describe the $E_\infty$-algebra structure on $C^*(X,R)$ via sheaf theory.
-The study of sheaves of $E_\infty$-algebras is not new and some related constructions appear in \cite{HiSc}, \cite{ManCochains}, \cite{MaySheaf} and \cite{RR0}, \cite{RR}.
-In particular, Mandell used the theory of homotopy limits of operadic algebras developed by Hinich and Schechtman to define a \textit{cosimplicial normalization functor} in the category of $E_\infty$-algebras over $R$.
+The study of sheaves of $E_\infty$-algebras is not new and some related constructions appear in \cite{HiSc}, \cite{ManCochains}, \cite{MaySheaf} and more recently in \cite{RR0}, \cite{RR} and \cite{Petersen}.
+In particular, Mandell used the theory of homotopy limits of operadic algebras developed by Hinich and Schechtman to define a cosimplicial normalization functor in the category of $E_\infty$-algebras over $R$.
 The same construction was used by May to outline a theory of $E_\infty$-algebras and \u{C}ech cochains as an approach to sheaf cohomology.
+More recently, Petersen has defined a global sections functor for sheaves of $E_\infty$-algebras using the theory of twisted algebras.
 However, these studies are not sufficient for our purposes.
-In this paper, we combine the above cosimplicial normalization functor with Godement's cosimplicial resolution functor to define derived direct image $\RR_\Ee f_*$ and derived global image $\RR_\Ee\Gamma(X,-)$ functors for sheaves of $E_\infty$-algebras on topological spaces.
+In this paper, we combine the cosimplicial normalization functor with Godement's cosimplicial resolution functor to define derived direct image $\RR_\Ee f_*$ and derived global sections $\RR_\Ee\Gamma(X,-)$ functors for sheaves of $E_\infty$-algebras on topological spaces.
 This idea goes back to Godement, who already claimed in \cite{Godement} that the good behavior with respect to products, of his canonical cosimplical resolutions by flasque sheaves, should allow one to study Steenrod operations in the context of sheaf theory.